julien-boudry/Condorcet_API/README.md

 Condorcet API
 ===========================

 Minimal http API sitting on the capabilities of the class **[Condorcet](https://github.com/julien-boudry/Condorcet_Schulze-PHP_Class)**.
-Red it documentation !
+Read it documentation !
 And read the very very short and simple code of this API.

 ### HTTP Post Param :
 **candidates** _Text file or Json listing the candidates_